 How much wind can a canopy withstand?

-For your canopy to withstand the wind, it needs to be secure and weighted.
-If it is firmly in place, then it is possible for a weighted canopy to withstand up to 60 MPH.
+It must be secure and weighted for your canopy to withstand the wind.
+If it is firmly in place, a weighted canopy can withstand up to 60 MPH.

 What is the easiest canopy to set up?

 Luckily, there are easy-set-up canopies available.
 You don’t need to buy an old clunky canopy that takes ages to put together.
 With a quick and easy setup, you can create a shelter with canopies designed for a faster setup.